Medicine & Healthcare in Philippines by Hans Siy-Yap

 During my project, I spent my weekdays at the Bogo District Hospital, which was the main medical facility in Bogo City.
 Since I was still a fledgling medical student, I spent most of my time assisting the nurses and observing the doctors.
 Thankfully, they were all very warm and willing to answer any of my questions.
 They even lent me their old textbooks if I wanted more information.
 Despite my awkward clumsiness, I ended up sharing a few meals with the nurses and made some good friends amongst them.

 Fresh from my first year of medicine, I was excited to expand my limited pool of knowledge and I wasn’t disappointed.
 Due to the small workforce within the hospital, the staff were very open to training us.
 My fellow volunteers and I would normally spend the morning observing the nurses at their station and then be taught the ins and outs of their jobs in the afternoon.
-It was fun practicing basic procedures like IV insertion and blood extractions on my fellow volunteers and it was rewarding being able to apply these skills later on throughout our placement.

 The culmination of all this practice paid off during my second week where I had to perform basic postnatal care to two babies one after another.
 Not only was this rewarding because I was able to successfully apply what I had learnt under pressure but it also showed how much trust I have built up with the nurses.